You are invited to create, play and have fun! Can you do something that has never been done before?

 Ei Arakawa is a Japanese American artist, born in 1977.
 He makes collaborative art inspired by art history – art made with other people, involving art from other times and places.
 Many of his artworks are performances, which he sometimes makes by working with other artists and with art historians.
 Arakawa removes the boundary between audiences and performers by inviting the audience to participate.

-Performed by Tate Early Years & Family with Ei Arakawa
+Performed by Family Engagement Assistants with Ei Arakawa

 Music by Sergei Tcherepnin and Stefan Tcherepnin